Meghana-l/PortAuthority-BusTerminal-Prediction/README.md

 - Scripted the final presentation and summarized insights.

 **Ayesha Kabir**
 - Validated data quality and assisted in dashboard testing.

+---

+## 🏁 Conclusion

+This project demonstrates how **data engineering, predictive analytics, and visualization** can improve **transportation operations**.
+The insights provide a foundation for **strategic maintenance**, **capacity planning**, and **passenger forecasting** at the Port Authority Bus Terminal.

+---

+## 🧾 License

+This work is part of the BANL-6430 course at the University of New Haven and is intended for academic and portfolio use only.